HanetakaChou/PatriotEngine/docs/OIT.md

 ### Fragment Scheduling

-The fragment Scheduling corresponds to the RasterOrderView/FragmentShaderInterlock/RasterOrderGroup(14.[D 2015], 15.[D 2017]) at present which is generally suitable to the desktop GPU.
+The fragment scheduling corresponds to the RasterOrderView/FragmentShaderInterlock/RasterOrderGroup(14.[D 2015], 15.[D 2017]) at present which is generally suitable to the desktop GPU.

-The pseudo code to implement the K-Buffer by the fragment Scheduling is generally as the following:
+The pseudo code to implement the K-Buffer by the fragment scheduling is generally as the following:
 ```
-    calcalte lighting and shading ... //this part of code doesn't need to be mutually exclusive
+    calcalte lighting and shading ... //This part of code doesn't need to be mutually exclusive

-    //enter the critical section
+    //Enter the critical section
     #if RasterOrderView //Direct3D
         read from ROV
     #elif FragmentShaderInterlock //OpenGL/Vulkan